 Pete

 Pete, you missed the exit.
 It’s the shelf of an aqueduct you turn on from the open flats at the bottom of the couloir at 9,700 feet elevation.
 You ski the shelf for about 1/2 mile, then climb a few hundred feet southeast back to the ascent trail, then take the ascent trail down to the road.
-Takes mere minutes (g), though you may have to walk the road back to parking.
-But bushwacking builds character, though I thought Bob only did that with me so now I’m jealous.
-Details are in book Wild Snow.
+Takes minutes (g), though you may have to walk the road back to parking.
+But bushwhacking builds character, though I thought Bob only did that with me so now I’m jealous.

 Nice Lou….a family that skis together…..